 Iowa's locally owned electric cooperatives have been sending high school students to Washington D.C. every June since 1958!
-On the tour, students learn about electric cooperatives, American history and U.S. government and walk away with a greater understanding of their role as an American citizen.
+On the weeklong tour, students learn about electric cooperatives, American history and U.S. government and walk away with a greater understanding of their role as an American citizen.
 They participate in National Youth Day, visit with their elected legislators, and explore the sights around the nation’s capital.
 In Iowa, students apply for slots from their local electric cooperative.
 High school students with a passion for government and public service are encouraged to apply.

 Students are selected for this program by their local electric cooperative through the overall strength of the applicant.
 If you want to take advantage of this incredible leadership opportunity, contact your local rural electric cooperative or high school career center for additional information.

 Youth Tour dates: June 17-23, 2023 (orientation the evening of June 17 in Des Moines)